Dysrhythmic/Watchtower/README.md

 [TelegramHandler] Processed 5 missed messages from Channel Name
 ```
 - Appears when polling finds messages that were missed during downtime
-- Polls every 5 minutes (300 seconds) for each Telegram channel
+- Polls every 5 minutes for each Telegram channel
-- All missed messages are processed, not just the most recent
+- All missed messages are processed

 **Telegram Logs**
 ```